 Global Energy Monitor’s Global Steel Plant Tracker uses a two-level system for organizing information, consisting of both a database and wiki pages with further information.
 The database tracks individual iron and steel plants and includes information such as plant owner and parent company, plant status, iron and steel production method, plant capacity, annual production, location, and furnace details (capacity, age, model, etc.).
 A wiki page for each plant is created within GEM.wiki, and contains more detailed, footnoted information such as plant history and environmental records.
 The database and wiki pages are updated annually.

-Steel plant data is updated and maintained through five main sources:
+Iron and steel plant data is updated and maintained through six main sources:

-- Corporate reports and data sources from steel plant owner and parent companies
+- Corporate reports and data sources from iron and steel plant owner and parent companies

 - Government data on individual iron and steel plants

-- Reports by national and regional steel industry groups
+- Reports by national and regional iron and steel industry groups

 - News and media reports

 - On the ground contacts who can provide first-hand information about a project or plant

-Where possible, steel plant data is circulated for review to researchers familiar with local conditions and languages.
+Where possible, iron and steel plant data is circulated for review to researchers familiar with local conditions and languages.
 Reviewers and collaborators include Global Efficiency Intelligence, Steel On The Net, Centre for Research on Energy and Clean Air, Spatial Finance Initiative, Council on Energy, Environment and Water (CEEW), Ember Climate, Raven Ridge Resources, and many other individual contributors.

-For each steel plant and proposed steel plant, a wiki page is created on Global Energy Monitor’s GEM.wiki.
+For each iron and steel plant, a wiki page is created on Global Energy Monitor’s GEM.wiki.
 Wiki pages provide a repository for plant details including plant owner, parent company, plant status, iron and steel production method, plant capacity and actual production, location (coordinates and map), and furnace details, as well as additional in-depth information that may include plant background, financing, environmental impacts, raw material sourcing, finished product uses, public opposition, aerial photographs, videos, and links to plant environmental permits.
 Under standard wiki convention, all information is linked to a published reference, such as a news article, company or government report, or a regulatory permit.
 In order to ensure data integrity in the open-access wiki environment, Global Energy Monitor researchers review all edits of project wiki pages.

 Plant Capacity and Actual Production